deepsquare-io/grid/docs/docs/05-deploy-deepsquare/40-workflow-api-reference/02-job.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Run the command inside a container with Pyxis.
+Run the command inside a container with Enroot.

 Format: image:tag.
 Registry and authentication is not allowed on this field.